Best practices: Good social behaviour

-You may still hit what are called ‘Throttle limits’ where a social site suspends your social account or Page because you’re posting too often so please bear in mind that it’s not about quantity but quality when it comes to social media posting.
+You may still hit what is called ‘throttle limits’ where a social site suspends your social account or Page because you’re posting too often, so please bear in mind that it’s not about quantity but quality when it comes to social media posting.

-With this in mind, we’ve provided lots of articles to help you easily stick to correct posting behaviours and features to help make this as easy as possible such as Suggested Content so that you can easily search for articles of interest to your audience and RSS Feed integration so that you can add a post content from relevant RSS Feeds.
+With this in mind, we’ve provided lots of articles to help you easily stick to correct posting behaviours and features to help make this as easy as possible.

-For more information about correct posting behaviour, why this type of behaviour is more beneficial to gaining a wider audience that are more engaged with what you’re posting and how to use the tools we provide to help you stick to this type of posting behavior, please see the following articles:
+For more information about correct posting behaviour, why this type of behaviour is more beneficial for gaining a wider audience who are more engaged with what you’re posting, and how to use the tools we provide to help you follow this type of posting behaviour, please see the following articles:

 - What Constitutes Good Content on Social Media